ChaimaBenAchiba/convert_temperature/README.md

 # 📝 Task-01: Temperature Conversion Program

 Welcome to Task-01!
 This project is a Temperature Conversion Program .
-With this program, users can easily convert temperatures between Celsius, Fahrenheit, and Kelvin scales.
+With this program, we can easily convert temperatures between Celsius, Fahrenheit, and Kelvin scales.

 # Features